basiliscos/cpp-rotor/docs/Patterns.md

 ### Linking actors

-When two actors performing an interaction via messages they need to stay **operational**, but as they are some kind autonomous entities and can shut self down at any time.
+When two actors performing an interaction via messages they need to stay **operational**, but they are some kind autonomous entities and can shut self down at any time.
 How to deal with that?
 The actor linking mechanism was invented: when a client-actor is linked to server-actor, and server actor is going to shutdown then it will ask the client-actor to unlink.
 That way the client actor will shutdown too, but it still